tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

     ?>

 ### groupNameTemplate
-Name template for auto-generated series when binding to grouped data.Template variables:
+The template which sets the name of the series when bound to grouped data source.The fields which can be used in the template are:

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`